Annealed pyrolytic graphite: Applications

 APG is primarily used as a heat spreader for the thermal management of high-end electronics.
-Due to its poor mechanical properties APG is typically encapsulated within in structural metallic materials.
+Due to its poor mechanical properties APG is typically encapsulated in structural metallic materials.
 Aluminum is the most commonly chosen encapsulant for its strength, low mass, cost, manufacturability, and thermal conductivity.
 Since APG's conductivity is much lower through its thickness, thermal vias are sometimes inserted into the assembly to transfer heat into the graphite, as shown in Figure 1.
 These vias are typically composed of aluminum or copper.
 Thin, flexible sheets of APG can be encapsulated in thin flexible materials, such as polymers, aluminum foil, or copper foil to create what is known as a Thermal Strap.

 Aerospace: Aluminum-APG plates are most commonly used as heat spreader plates to transfer heat away from high power density electronics in aircraft and spacecraft.

 Scientific Cameras: Cu-APG plates are used to cool and isothermalize CCD detectors at cryogenic temperatures.